falcosecurity/falco-website/content/en/docs/getting-started/installation.md

 ### Installation details

 Before looking at the installation on different distros, let's focus on what we should expect when we install the package.
-The Falco package will look into your system for the `dialog` binary, if the binary is there, the package will prompt a simple configuration dialog, otherwise, it will install the unit files without starting any `Systemd` service.
+The Falco package will look into your system for the `dialog` binary, if the binary is there, the package will prompt a simple configuration dialog, otherwise, it will install the unit files without starting any `systemd` service.

 > _Note_:  If you don't have the `dialog` binary installed on your system a manual configuration is always required to start Falco services.